 A contest is another great idea for your content email.
 It can help you improve engagement or even wake up some sleeping subscribers.
 Focus on the value of the prize, use a bright attention-grabbing design, and explain how and what users can win.

 For example, FREY held a contest with a huge prize — a trip to Los Angeles.
 They provided a detailed explanation of what the package includes so that people won’t have incorrect expectations and know exactly what they were going to participate in it.

 Learning from a real-world example of email marketing for startups

 “Content is King,” as Bill Gates said, and we can’t agree more.
 The more informative, unique and useful your content is, the more loyal customers and startup advocates you get.

 Let’s study one particular case, emails from And Comfort, to see what content the startup puts out there.
 We’ll introduce the email examples in the same order we’ve received them.

-Next, we received a promotional email that introduced And Comfort bestseller — a tee.
+Next, we received a promotional email that introduced an And Comfort bestseller — a tee.
 They choose to start slow and gradually demonstrate more products with upcoming messages.
-Pictures showed how the tee looks like in life and what colors it goes in.
+Pictures showed how the tee looks like in real life and what colors it goes in.

 Then there came a promotional email with user-generated content (UGC).
 The brand introduced four women who shared their photos in And Comfort clothing and commented on its quality and their personal experience with the products.